← Back to Topics

 Mistake 12: Assuming Partnership QSBS Always Qualifies

-• Hold interests continuously from QSBS acquisition through disposition
+• Partners must hold their interests from the time of QSBS acquisition through disposition.

 Mistake 13: Ignoring Capital Interest Requirements for Rollovers

-• Consider structuring to include capital interests if rollover benefits are desired
+• Assess and possibly adjust the structure of partnership interests to include capital stakes if rollover benefits are a priority.

 Documentation Mistakes